FrontendJS/ContactsList/README.md

 # Web App Documentation

 ## Overview
-ContactsList web application consisting of a React frontend and a Node.js backend.
-The application uses a JSON file as its database.
+MVP ContactsList as a contact management interface.
+Consisting of a React client and Express.js server parts.
+The application uses a JSON file as database.

 ## Technologies Used